kristiania-pg6301-2022/pg6301-innlevering-StianOek/README.md

 - [x] - Make a post request that match the random question from GET and return true or false
 - [x] - Make score stored with cookies
 - [x] - Deploy on Heroku

+> There is a error i cant get a hold on within server tests that throws me this: ReferenceError: setImmediate is not defined
+> I cant seem to figure this one out.